Peter Hunt, Managing Partner

 For ten years prior, he was General Secretary of the Co-operative Party (UK).
 He is co-founder of Supporters Direct, the football supporters’ initiative, which went on to establish over 100 supporters’ trusts at professional football clubs.

 He led the Parliamentary teams which piloted five private members bills through the UK Parliament, working with all parties to update co-operative and mutual law.

 He advised the UK Coalition Government on its plans to mutualise Post Office Ltd and in 2012 published the report of the Ownership Commission, a two-year study into corporate diversity.

 Mark Willetts, Partner

-Mark joined Mutuo in 2010 as a public affairs and corporate communications specialist.
+Mark joined Mutuo in 2010 and works on a range of projects globally.
 He is currently Secretary to the All-Party Parliamentary Group for Mutuals, liaising with Government, MPs and Peers on projects to help develop mutual businesses.

 Between 2010 and 2012, he served as Assistant Secretary to the Ownership Commission – a two year study into corporate diversity.

 He has presented at a number of global events for co-operatives and mutuals including the International Co-operative Alliance (ICA) Global Assembly in Kuala Lumpur, the International Co-operative and Mutual Insurance Federation (ICMIF) Communications Leaders Forum in Singapore and the International Cooperative Summit in Quebec.

 He has previously co-authored guides for the ICA, ICMIF and the Australian Business Council for Co-operatives and Mutuals (BCCM).
 Prior to joining Mutuo, Mark worked as a Researcher for a Member of the UK Parliament.
 He is a graduate of the University of Warwick.